8 Important Social Skills For Kids And How To Teach Them

 The value of taking turns in talks is essential.
 Please encourage them to refrain from interrupting others and to wait until their turn to speak.
 This fosters tolerance and respect for others’ viewpoints.

 I am using Polite Language.
-Help kids to communicate effectively with others using polite language and manners.
-Encourage children to utilize the WORDS of “please,” “thank you,” and “excuse me.”
+Help kids communicate effectively with others using polite language and manners.
+Encourage children to utilize the words “please,” “thank you,” and “excuse me.”
 Encourage linguistic virtues.

 Empathy and Understanding.
 Assist children in developing empathy and inspire them to take into account the sentiments of others.
 Teach them to listen and to speak in a considerate and sympathetic manner.
 Role-playing in particular situations can be used to improve empathy.